barkisnet/barkis/contrib/gitian-keys/README.md

-## PGP keys of Gitian builders and Barkis Developers
+## PGP keys of Gitian builders and Barkis Developer

 The file `keys.txt` contains fingerprints of the public keys of Gitian builders and active developers.